How to Become a Speech Therapist in South Carolina

 The scholarship is awarded to undergraduate and graduate students who exemplify Coleman-Singleton’s greatest qualities, from leadership to community involvement.

-Even beyond the Coleman-Singleton fund, the Association supports local professionals in a wide variety of ways.
+Beyond the Coleman-Singleton fund, the Association supports local professionals in a wide variety of ways through advocacy, continuing education, volunteer opportunities, and an annual convention.

 Follow these steps to become a licensed speech-language pathologist in South Carolina: